Physiological effects in space: Exploration mission operational scenarios

-A mission to Mars or another planet or asteroid within the Solar System is not beyond possibility within the next two decades.
-Extended transit times to and from distant planetary bodies within the context of current CEV designs represents a formidable challenge to the life sciences community.
-Knowledge drawn from experience and research during long-duration microgravity exposure on the ISS will be beneficial in mitigating risks to humans during this phase.
+A mission to Mars or another body within the Solar System is not beyond possibility within the next two decades.
+Extended transit times to and from distant planetary bodies within the context of current CEV designs represents a challenge to the life sciences community.
+Knowledge drawn from research during long-duration microgravity exposure on the ISS will be beneficial in mitigating risks to humans during this phase.
 Many gaps in our current knowledge about living and working for long periods on planetary surfaces in partial G environments should be filled during lunar outpost missions.